One unit of credit equals four semester hours.

 ENG 322 British Literature II (1750 to 1900)

-Covers, within their various historical and political contexts, key literary movements in British literature from the mid-18th through 19th centuries.
-May include early origins of the novel; shifts in traditional understandings of genre, form and content with the rise of individualism; and explorations of industrialization, colonialism, science, increasing secularization and women’s roles.
+Covers Romantic and Victorian literary movements in British literature to include study of prominent Neoclassical precursors.
+Considers how literature was impacted by the rise of individualism, industrialization, colonialism, science, increasing secularization and gender roles.
 Such writers as Blake, Wollstonecraft, Wordsworth, Austen, the Shelleys, Dickens, Barrett Browning and Kipling may be studied.
 Co-/prerequisites: ENG 220 or equivalent and sophomore or higher standing.
 Spring Term.

 ENG 330 Epics and Stories, Ancient and Modern